Joel v Morison: Facts

 Joel was struck down by a horse and cart driven by Morison's agent.
-Joel was crossing a street in the City of London, but the driver's job was simply to travel between Burton Crescent Mews and Finchley.
+Joel was crossing Bishopsgate, a street in the City of London, but the driver's job was simply to travel between Burton Crescent Mews (in Belgravia) and Finchley.
 The driver had detoured to visit a friend when the accident occurred.
 Morison argued that he was not liable for Joel's injuries because the agent had strayed off his path.